Forecasting

 What Is Energy Arbitrage?

-Put simply, energy arbitrage is when utilities buy power during off-peak hours when grid prices are the cheapest.
-It is then stored and used during peak hours when grid electricity prices are highest.
+Simply put, energy arbitrage is a strategic energy purchasing tactic wherein utilities buy power during off-peak hours when grid prices are the cheapest for potential use during peak periods of demand.

-Thanks in part to the massive growth of utility-scale battery storage, which more than tripled from 1.4 GW at the end of 2020 to 4.6 GW last year, energy arbitrage has become an increasingly critical way for utilities to boost the use of renewables while maximizing income.
+Thanks in part to the massive growth of utility-scale battery storage, which more than tripled from 1.4 GW at the end of 2020 to 4.6 GW in 2022, energy arbitrage has become an increasingly critical way for utilities to boost the use of renewables while maximizing income.
+In fact, the EIA reports that U.S. battery power capacity is most often used for arbitrage purposes, with peak shaving coming in a distant fifth in terms of use cases.

 • Energy arbitrage consists of storing surplus electricity (from sources including renewables) when there’s ample supply and lower prices and then providing that energy to the grid when demand is greater and prices are therefore higher.
 The practice leverages variances in prices in two or more markets, creating profit through a combination of matching deals to capitalize on the difference between the market prices at which the units are traded.

 • Grid services are various functions that can be performed by batteries to keep the grid stable.
-Batteries can balance generation and consumption and control voltage and frequency.
+Batteries can balance generation and consumption, and they can control voltage and frequency.

 To better understand how energy arbitrage works, it’s useful to look at real-world examples.

-ISO New England, which serves 7.2 million retail electricity customers and a population of 15.1 million people, is almost constantly (about every five minutes) engaging in economic dispatch—selecting which energy resources to operate so it can produce just the right amount of electricity to meet the region’s demand at the most affordable price.
-As electricity demand fluctuates during the day, ISO New England dispatches resources in economic merit order.
-This means that resources submitting the lowest-price offers are dispatched first.
-As demand for electricity increases, higher-priced generators are then dispatched.
-Thus, as demand increases, higher-priced resources reduce output in reverse merit order.
+For an older example, ISO New England, which serves 7.2 million retail electricity customers and a population of 15.1 million people, is almost constantly (about every five minutes) engaging in economic dispatch—selecting which energy resources to operate so it can produce just the right amount of electricity to meet the region’s demand at the most affordable price.
+What that means is that ISO New England is actively and continuously monitoring for the least expensive resources available to meet demand at any given time.
+To do this, they employ economic merit order, which is a method of “prioritizing which electricity producers can sell to the main energy grid, as determined by the marginal cost of production per kWh of electricity.”
+Conceptually, this is meant to decrease the total cost of electricity production, while guaranteeing continuity of service.

-But, it’s important to note that “resources” can refer to any asset, including distributed energy resources (DERs) that are renewable-energy-produced electricity from utilities’ residential battery storage networks.
+But, it’s important to note that “resources” can refer to any asset, including any of the aforementioned distributed energy resources (DERs) that are renewable-energy-produced electricity from utilities’ residential battery storage networks.

 Regardless of the resource, energy arbitrage becomes more lucrative as the price difference between off-peak and peak electricity increases.
 As the differential shrinks, the potential savings through energy storage (and arbitrage) are reduced.
 That’s why it’s important to use sophisticated forecasting models to anticipate fluctuations, with battery storage helping to time-shift wind and solar outputs that can help mitigate weather forecasting inaccuracies while efficiently delivering energy when the electricity prices are higher.